-•DARN•® is a mission to help raise awareness of farming and agri”culture”.
-It was founded by Dawn And Richard Neale (DARN) who both are huge advocates of 4-H and FFA.
-It’s together through the DARN mission, the Give a •DARN• community and •DARN• apparel that •DARN• is able to donate, get involved and help support the mission.
+The •DARN•® brand was built on supporting the agricultural community and the youth.
+It was founded by Dawn And Richard Neale (DARN) who both are huge advocates of 4-H and FFA programs.
+Together, Give a •DARN•, •DARN• apparel and •DARN• Plant Co., make it possible to donate, get involved and help support this mission.

-When you see the word Agri”culture” (like this) it is also a reminder of the culture that so many have gotten away from.
+When you see the word Agri”culture” (like this) it is a reminder of the culture that so many have gotten away from.
 It’s the knowledge of the land, experiences, beliefs, values, attitudes, work ethic, and integrity of the American farmer that a lot of people have lost sight of.
-Have pride in your work.
-Work hard not because your getting paid to but because it’s how you’re built…to do the very best you can every day because you have pride in yourself.
-Treat people how you want to be treated.
-Don’t just raise your kids but educate them, lead by example and stay strong in your faith.

-The •DARN• brand is directed not only at the people involved in agriculture but the people who are NOT a part of the Ag community.
-The average person these days is so far removed from the culture and importance we decided it was time to take a •DARN• stand.
-It’s a universal brand that should (and will) be represented by ALL people and business all over the world.
-There isn’t one person out there who shouldn’t be grateful for the farmers, ranchers and agriculture industry.
-Do you eat? •DARN• right you do.
-Do you have clothes on your back?
-Yes, you •DARN• sure do.
-Two words for you, FARMING and AGRICULTURE.
-Without it, we would all be starving and naked!
-Not to mention that designer leather belt, bag, shoes… need we say more?
-Wine, beer, liquor…need we say more?
-Steak, lobster, crab…you guessed it, farming and agriculture.
-The list is endless…
+The •DARN• brand is not only for the people involved in agri”culture” but the people who are NOT.
+The average person these days are so far removed from the culture and the importance of it, we decided it was time to put it in the •DARN• spotlight.
+It’s a universal brand that is represented by by many different people across the US and into Canada.
+There isn’t one person out there who shouldn’t be grateful for the farmers, ranchers and the agriculture industry.

 How to join the ·DARN·® mission: